Whole House Reverse Osmosis?

-This article is about one of the more effective and comprehensive ways of getting pure water for your household: a whole house reverse osmosis system is the filtration system we want to look at.
+This article is about one of the more effective and comprehensive ways of getting pure drinking water for your household: a whole house reverse osmosis system is the filtration system we want to look at.

 What Is Reverse Osmosis?

-A reverse osmosis water filter removes impurities – salts, fluorides, pesticides, lead and other harmful materials – from your household water.
+A reverse osmosis water filter removes impurities – salts, fluorides, pesticides, lead, calcium and magnesium, and other harmful materials – from your household water.
 It achieves this by passing the water through a semi-permeable membrane, followed by specialized additional filters.

 The membrane is super effective at purifying drinking water.
 It can filter out molecules and ions, along with larger particles.

 This isn’t a new and untested technology, mind you.
 Reverse osmosis has been in use by governments since the 70s.
 Even the military use portable versions.
 It’s steadily gained popularity ever since its introduction and is now among the choices for homeowners.

 What Is A Whole House Reverse Osmosis System?

 The story’s in the name!
 Many people choose to install a reverse osmosis water filter in only one faucet in the house.
 A whole house system means that all your faucets will dispense the purified water.

 This type of reverse osmosis system is also known as a POE (point of entry) filter.
 It’s usually installed in the garage, discreetly tucked away.
 As the flow from your water source comes into your property it’s is filtered from the get-go, hence the whole house benefits.